SwisscoastAG/HLiquity/README.md

 `HLQTStaking.sol` - the staking contract, containing stake and unstake functionality for HLQT holders.
 This contract receives HBAR fees from redemptions, and HCHF fees from new debt issuance.

 `CommunityIssuance.sol` - This contract handles the issuance of HLQT tokens to Stability Providers as a function of time.
 It is controlled by the `StabilityPool`.
-Upon system launch, the `CommunityIssuance` automatically receives 32 million HLQT - the “community issuance” supply.
+Upon system launch, the `CommunityIssuance` automatically receives 18.7 million HLQT - the “community issuance” supply.
 The contract steadily issues these HLQT tokens to the Stability Providers over time.

-`HLQTToken.sol` - This is the HLQT ERC20 contract.
-It has a hard cap supply of 100 million, and during the first year, restricts transfers from the HLiquity admin address, a regular Hedera address controlled by the project company Swisscoast AG. **Note that the HLiquity admin address has no extra privileges and does not retain any control over the HLiquity protocol once deployed.**
+`HLQTToken.sol` - This is the HLQT contract.
+It has a hard cap supply of 100 million. **Note that the HLiquity admin address has no extra privileges and does not retain any control over the HLiquity protocol once deployed.**

 ### HLQT Lockup contracts and token vesting

+Some HLQT is reserved for team members and advisors, These tokens are subject to a 1-year lockup, with a quarter vesting after the first year and the rest gradually vested monthly over 36 months, reinforcing their ongoing dedication to HLiquity's progress.

-Some HLQT is reserved for team members and partners, and is locked up for one year upon system launch.
-Additionally, some team members receive HLQT vested on a monthly basis, which during the first year, is transferred directly to their lockup contract.
+Some tokens are reserved for investors, these tokens are locked up for one year upon system launch.

-In the first year after launch:

-- All team members and partners are unable to access their locked up HLQT tokens

-- The HLiquity admin address may transfer tokens **only to verified lockup contracts with an unlock date at least one year after system deployment**
+1. Some Tokens are reserved for INO/IDO Campaigns, with one half  vesting at the TGE and the rest gradually vested monthly over 12 months,

-Also, separate HLQT allocations are made at deployment to an EOA that will hold an amount of HLQT for bug bounties/hackathons and to a Uniswap LP reward contract.
+Also, separate HLQT allocations are made at deployment to a multisig that will hold an amount of HLQT for bug bounties/hackathons and to a SaucerSwap LP reward contract.
 Aside from these allocations, the only HLQT made freely available in this first year is the HLQT that is publically issued to Stability Providers via the `CommunityIssuance` contract.

-### Lockup Implementation and admin transfer restriction

-A `LockupContractFactory` is used to deploy `LockupContracts` in the first year.
-During the first year, the `HLQTToken` checks that any transfer from the HLiquity admin address is to a valid `LockupContract` that is registered in and was deployed through the `LockupContractFactory`.

 ### Launch sequence and vesting process

 #### Deploy HLQT Contracts
-1. HLiquity admin deploys `LockupContractFactory`
-2. HLiquity admin deploys `CommunityIssuance`
+1. HLiquity admin deploys `CommunityIssuance`
-3. HLiquity admin deploys `HLQTStaking`
+2. HLiquity admin deploys `HLQTStaking`
-4. HLiquity admin creates a Pool in Uniswap for HCHF/HBAR and deploys `Unipool` (LP rewards contract), which knows the address of the Pool
+3. HLiquity admin creates a Pool in SaucerSwap for HCHF/HBAR and deploys `SaucerSwapPool` (LP rewards contract), which knows the address of the Pool
 5. HLiquity admin deploys `HLQTToken`, which upon deployment:
 - Stores the `CommunityIssuance` and `LockupContractFactory` addresses
-- Mints HLQT tokens to `CommunityIssuance`, the HLiquity admin address, the `Unipool` LP rewards address, and the bug bounty address
+- Mints HLQT tokens to `CommunityIssuance`, the HLiquity admin address, the `Unipool` LP rewards address, the bug bounty address (multisig), team members (multisig) and different multisigs to seperate the remaining token allocations.
-6. HLiquity admin sets `LQTYToken` address in `LockupContractFactory`, `CommunityIssuance`, `HLQTStaking`, and `Unipool`
+6. HLiquity admin sets `HLQTToken` address in `LockupContractFactory`, `CommunityIssuance`, `HLQTStaking`, and `SaucerSwapPool`

-#### Deploy and fund Lockup Contracts
-7. HLiquity admin tells `LockupContractFactory` to deploy a `LockupContract` for each beneficiary, with an `unlockTime` set to exactly one year after system deployment
-8. HLiquity admin transfers HLQT to each `LockupContract`, according to their entitlement

 #### Deploy HLiquity Core
-9. HLiquity admin deploys the HLiquity core system
+7. HLiquity admin deploys the HLiquity core system
-10. HLiquity admin connects HLiquity core system internally (with setters)
+8. HLiquity admin connects HLiquity core system internally (with setters)
-11. HLiquity admin connects `HLQTStaking` to HLiquity core contracts and `HLQTToken`
+9. HLiquity admin connects `HLQTStaking` to HLiquity core contracts and `HLQTToken`
-13. HLiquity admin connects `CommunityIssuance` to HLiquity core contracts and `HLQTToken`
+10. HLiquity admin connects `CommunityIssuance` to HLiquity core contracts and `HLQTToken`

-#### During one year lockup period
-- HLiquity admin periodically transfers newly vested tokens to team & partners’ `LockupContracts`, as per their vesting schedules
-- HLiquity admin may only transfer HLQT to `LockupContracts`
-- Anyone may deploy new `LockupContracts` via the Factory, setting any `unlockTime` that is >= 1 year from system deployment

-#### Upon end of one year lockup period
-- All beneficiaries may withdraw their entire entitlements
-- HLiquity admin address restriction on HLQT transfers is automatically lifted, and HLiquity admin may now transfer HLQT to any address
-- Anyone may deploy new `LockupContracts` via the Factory, setting any `unlockTime` in the future

-#### Post-lockup period
-- HLiquity admin periodically transfers newly vested tokens to team & partners, directly to their individual addresses, or to a fresh lockup contract if required.

-_NOTE: In the final architecture, a multi-sig contract will be used to move HLQT Tokens, rather than the single HLiquity admin EOA.
-It will be deployed at the start of the sequence, and have its address recorded in  `HLQTToken` in step 4, and receive HLQT tokens.
-It will be used to move HLQT in step 7, and during & after the lockup period.
-The HLiquity admin EOA will only be used for deployment of contracts in steps 1-4 and 9._

-_The current code does not utilize a multi-sig.
-It implements the launch architecture outlined above._

-_Additionally, a LP staking contract will receive the initial LP staking reward allowance, rather than an EOA.
-It will be used to hold and issue HLQT to users who stake LP tokens that correspond to certain pools on DEXs._

 ## Core System Architecture